sdaaish/emacs-demo/README.md

 ## Problems
 The initial startup of emacs is slow, since it downloads packages at startup.
 But the second time it will be faster.

-## Todo
+## Packages
-Store emacs packages in a common folder to make startup faster when one switch between different configurations.
+Emacs packages are stored in a common folder to make startup faster when you switch between different configurations.
+This might interfere with older configurations.

 ## Other
 There is also other configurations of emacs that you can try out if you don't want to start from scratch.
 For example [Super-emacs](https://github.com/myTerminal/super-emacs).